manish9427/Javascript/README.md

   call method allows an object to use the method of another object we can access the function of other object into our new object

 - apply =>
   there is only differnce from call method is thst here we are passing the argument in array from were as we in call method pass it seprated by commas

+- bind =>
+  this method retun a value that is our function